 Using the Archives & Special Collections

-The CWU Archives & Special Collections is open 10:00am-3:00pm Monday through Friday and by appointment.
+The CWU Archives & Special Collections is open by appointment for the summer.
 Email us at email@example.com or call 509-963-1717 with questions or to schedule an appointment or instruction session.

 Location and contact information